-This week I have been having some crazy thoughts and entertaining some wild ideas.
+This week I’ve been entertaining some crazy thoughts and wild ideas:

 Could I live in Korea forever?

 What if I didn’t become a piano teacher and did something completely different (like teach English)?